Special offer

 Be honest about their future with the company

 Some interns or co-op students only want to work for a company they can have a future with.
 Internships and co-ops are a great way to build connections for future careers, so some students may not want to intern or do their co-op with you if you can’t offer a position in the future.
-Let students know what their future is with your company and whether you’ll be able to offer them future opportunities after they complete their internship or co-op.
+Let students know whether they could have a future at with your company and whether you’ll be able to offer them future opportunities after they complete their internship or co-op.

 What employers need to know about paying interns and co-op students

 In Canada, businesses legally do not need to pay interns and co-op students for their activities as the Canada Labour Code does not consider it work.
-Employers can volunteer to give interns and co-op students a stipend, monthly allowance or reimbursement for expenses.
+However, you could choose to give interns and co-op students a stipend, monthly allowance, or reimbursement for expenses at your discretion.

-Although interns and co-op students do not have the right to receive payment, Part III of the Canada Labour Code still protects them.
+Although interns do not have the right to receive payment, they are protected under Part III of the Canada Labour Code.
 The rights the code entitles them to include standard hours of work, breaks, a notice of shift changes, time off for holidays and leaves of absence.

 Three individuals are sitting at a table with a laptop, a disposable coffee cup, notebooks, and a phone visible.
 Two are facing each other, while the third’s back is to the camera.
 The setting appears to be a bright room with large windows.